emgag/flysystem-tempdir/README.md

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/0.1.0/active.svg)](http://www.repostatus.org/#active)

-An adapter for the [Flysystem](https://github.com/thephpleague/flysystem) file system abstraction library which creates a temporary director on local filesystem and which is automatically removed again on object destruct.
+An adapter for the [Flysystem](https://github.com/thephpleague/flysystem) file system abstraction library which creates a temporary directory on local filesystem and which is automatically removed again on object destruct.

 ## Installation